Institutional Animal Care and Use Committee (IACUC)

 - Investigators should review University of Minnesota guidelines on performing procedures on laboratory animals and incorporate this information into their protocol.

-- An Animal Care Committee Review Form must be completed and submitted to the IACUC office.
-If the project involves a grant submission, a copy of the grant application should be appended.
+- An animal protocol must be submitted in the online protocol submission system.
+If the project involves a grant submission, a copy of the grant application should be linked to the IACUC protocol in the system.

 - The application to IACUC will be reviewed for compliance with issues and practices